Kong/kongponents/docs/components/table-view.md

 ### loading

 Boolean to control whether the component should display the loading state.
+Defaults to `false`.

 <KTableView
   loading